mglonnro/charlotte-client/README.md

 The system consists of the following components:

-1. A local device (i.e. Raspberry PI) that is physically connected to the NMEA network to recording data.
-Whenever the device is connected to the internet, it can also a) live stream real-time data to the cloud, and b) upload previously recorded data for visualization and analytics.
+1. A local device (i.e. Raspberry PI) that is physically connected to the NMEA network and records *all* the data on the NMEA network.
+Whenever the device is connected to the internet, it can also a) *live stream real-time data* to the cloud, and b) *upload previously recorded data* for visualization and analytics.
 2. A cloud infrastructure to store the data and prepare/load it for analytics (Google Cloud Storage, Google Compute Engine, TimescaleDB).
 3. A web UI to access the processed data (https://charlotte.lc)